|Login Register Site Map||Forgotten Password?|

 (also included much of Latin America and the West Indies up to 30th April 1948)

 Mail to Europe was not part of this system, and with a minor exception (see below), from mid-1948 to early 1991 it was sent "all-up".
 This meant that it was sent by air if this was quicker (as it normally was) at surface mail rates, carriage by air being the preferred method of despatch.

 An air newspaper rate to Europe was introduced on 3rd October 1966 -- it was referred to as "all-up", although the surface printed papers rate was still cheaper.

-Also in 1991, the surface/airmail distinction was reintroduced for European letters, with airmail postage to Europe becoming (slightly) more expensive than the equivalent worldwide surface rates, and the special newspaper rate replaced by a general airmail printed papers rate.
+Also in 1991, the surface/airmail distinction was reintroduced for European letters, with airmail postage to Europe becoming (slightly) more expensive than the equivalent worldwide surface rates, and the special newspaper rate replaced by general airmail printed papers and small packet rates.

 The two zones outside Europe were themselves combined into a single "Rest of World" zone.
 The lower rates (or for some classes of mail, all rates) had been similar for the two zones for some years.

 The single "Rest of World" zone was split up again into a World Zone 1 and a World Zone 2 (similar but not identical to the former Zones 1 and 2).
 World Zone 1 covered "all countries not defined as being in Europe or World Zone 2 ...
 North America, South America, Africa, the Middle East, the Far East and South East Asia".
 World Zone 2 is a short list of territories, mostly in Australasia.